 How to Review Resumes

 We’ve all heard the statistics on how long it takes recruiters to give a first-glance to a resume.
 Now, you get to be on their side.
 You won’t have time to thoroughly read ever resume you receive.
-Instead, scan and filter with the following qualifiers:- Does the resume have any glaring typos or grammar mistakes?
+Instead, scan and filter with the following qualifiers:

 - Has the candidate put time into their resume, showing attention to detail and care about their first impression?
 (Consider their layout and design.)